Nsustain/nsustain.com/README.md

 Security is our top-most priority, and we aren't interested in any of your personal information.
 We don't store suspicious cookies tracking everything you do.
-We don't optimize our website such that users stay on our website as long as possible.
+We don't optimize our website such that you stay on our website as long as possible.
 No, we don't want you to spend all day on Nsustain.
 Go help the environment, write codes,